18 Dec The Truth About Kipping Pull-ups

-This one I get and think we most seriously consider.
+This one I get and think we must seriously consider.

-For example, running injury rates are very high and would be a more injurious exercise form than walking, yet we don’t hear the entire fitness work arguing against running.
+For example, running injury rates are very high and would be a more dangerous exercise form than walking, yet we don’t hear the entire fitness work arguing against running.

-But unfortunately, we don’t have any good research on the kipping pull-up.
-We do however have a few studies that have looked at CrossFit injury rates as a whole and determined that it is no more dangerous than other recreational fitness sports such as power lifting.
+But unfortunately, we don’t have any proper research on the kipping pull-up.
+We do, however have a few studies that have looked at CrossFit injury rates as a whole.
+They determined that it is no more dangerous than other recreational fitness sports such as powerlifting.
 And these injury rates are FAR below that of which we see with sports like running.
-Based on this research, claims that kipping pull-ups are “labrum destroyers” and “surgeon’s retirement funds” are over-exaggerated opinions.
+Based on this research, claims that kipping pull-ups are “labrum destroyers” and “surgeon’s retirement funds” appear exaggerated opinions.

-Research has shown the shoulder to be most frequently injured with gymnastics movements in CrossFit but no studies have further broken this down to specific movements, or to determine if proper progressions and training volume were programmed in those that were injured.
+Research has shown the shoulder to be most frequently injured with gymnastics movements in CrossFit.
+Still, no studies have further broken this down to specific movements, or to determine if proper progressions were programmed in those that were injured.
 And considering gymnastics movements are 1/3rd of off CrossFit movements, it isn’t surprising that a large number of injuries would happen during gymnastics skills.

-Let me re-emphasize this, we cannot state based on anything other than opinion that kipping pull-ups are dangerous.
+Let me re-emphasize this; we cannot state based on anything other than an opinion that kipping pull-ups are dangerous.
 BUT with almost any movement progression, going to a more dynamic or higher load may increase injury risks.
-For example, how often do we hear of people injuring their back during squat warm ups?
+For example, how often do we hear of people injuring their back during squat warm-ups?
 Very little.
-But as they get to their heavier working sets we do get occasional injuries.
+But as they get to their heavier working sets, we do get occasional injuries.
 It happens.

 How Do We Properly Perform and Progress to Kipping Pull-Ups?

-So if we want to do kipping pull-ups properly we need to develop a few skills.
-First, strict strength to do at least one pull-up to be able to control the forces generated by the body as the athletes lowers (and then continued strict strength after earning your first strict pull-up).
-And second we need to own and control all the individual positions that make up the kipping pull-up.
+So if we want to do kipping pull-ups properly, we need to develop a few skills.
+First, strict strength to do at least one pull-up to be able to control the forces generated by the body as the athletes lower.
+And then continued progression of strict strength after earning your first strict pull-up should happen.
+Then, we need to own and control all the individual positions that make up the kipping pull-up.

-For those than cannot currently do strict pull-ups I must highly recommend our FIRST PULL-UP PROGRAM created by a Lead CrossFit Gymnastics Coach & former gymnast, Pamela Gagnon.
+For those that cannot currently do strict pull-ups, I must highly recommend our FIRST PULL-UP PROGRAM created by a Lead CrossFit Gymnastics Coach & former gymnast, Pamela Gagnon.

 We also need sufficient shoulder flexion and thoracic extension mobility.
-I’ve written extensively about this in the past and you can search my website for further information.
-For the purpose of this article, I’ll share a few potential mobility movements if you need help.
+I’ve written extensively about this in the past, and you can search my website for further information.
+For this article, I’ll share a few potential mobility movements if you need help.